 Alumni have distinguished themselves in many fields: Father Ralph Berg, CMF ’53, returned to Mission as pastor in June, 1978, serving the parish for three years in this capacity.
 In 1981, he was sent to Nigeria to work in the Claretian missions and upon his return, served once again as pastor of Mission.
 Peter Mullin ’58, businessman and owner of the Mullin Automotive Museum; Dr. Katherine Medvetz Poehlmann ’60, author; Father Frank Ferrante, CMF ’62, served as Provincial for the Claretian order; Katherine Burns Sartori ‘63, author; renowned soprano Alba Quezada ‘71 and mezzo-soprano, Suzanna Guzman ‘73; and Carol Najera Edwards ’78, Deputy District Attorney.
 Also, alumni have returned to their Alma Mater showing their support.
 In 1989, alumni Kenny Loggins ‘66, singer and song writer, helped SGMHS celebrate its 40th anniversary.
 In 2012, alumni Kim Baldonado ‘82, NBC news reporter, was the commencement speaker at graduation.

-Our current student population consists of 250 girls representing six countries.
+Our current student population consists of 150 girls.
 100% of our girls are accepted to further their education in two or four year colleges and universities in addition to art, fashion and culinary institutions.